mwaugh0328/EGB/egb_blog_2019.md

 #### [Economics of Global Business](index.md)

 ---
+**Week in Review**

+Great job!
+What have we accomplished this past week:

+- Talked about the production function: Three key properties: (i) more inputs, more outputs, (i) diminishing marginal products, (iii) constant returns to scale.
+The big lesson here is about how the factors of production along with TFP determine real GDP.

+- From our accounting, we know that the fruits of production are distributed as income.
+So we learned about how wages are determined: MPL = real wage.
+The production function makes clear how the MPL and, in turn, the wage depend on the stuff.
+For example, diminishing marginal products implies that more L, lowers the marginal product of labor (MPL), lowers the real wage.

+- We then tested some implications of this theory by looking at PS1.
+One prediction was that growth in nominal GDP (P*Y) should grow at the same rate as total labor compensation (w*L).
+We saw that this was mostly true.
+A second (related) prediction was that the ratio of labor compensation to output was nearly constant.
+And was is this value 1- $\alpha$.

+- Final point about the "labors share" or 1-$\alpha$.
+The way to think about this is again GDP is a pie of stuff, how is it shared amongst the people that help make the stuff.
+Well in our world, it's a constant fraction.

+Next week: Q2 on PS1 and talk about the capital market.

+---

 **More Problem Set help**

 _Q: I still don't get it, how do I compute growth rates?_